sprout-uci/vrased/README.md

 ## VRASED Verification

-See README.md in the master branch
+See README.md in the [master branch](https://github.com/sprout-uci/vrased).